 The time has come to stand up to China.
 Chinese fishing boats in Filipino waters need to be arrested, or, should they not submit to boarding, sunk, in a friendly manner of course.
 The Chinese kingpin Jinping needs to be told in no uncertain terms that the Spratly Islands are British!
 (It’s all explained in Spyhunter.)
 That should help with the natural gas crisis.

-The Royal Navy are doing their bit.
-In a highly symbolic move the Type 23 frigate HMS Richmond sailed through the Taiwain Strait last month on a freedom of navigation exercise, upsetting the Chinese Eastern Theater Command.
+The Royal Navy is doing their bit.
+In a highly symbolic move, the Type 23 frigate HMS Richmond sailed through the Taiwan Strait last month on a freedom of navigation exercise, upsetting the Chinese Eastern Theater Command.
 A Chinese frigate followed the Richmond but there was nothing she could do – our brave lads and lasses were going about their lawful occasions, sailing in international waters.
 I’m sure that former Aussie PM Tony Abbott, who’s been giving typically sensible speeches in Taiwan, took note.

 Interestingly HMS Richmond was headed for Vietnam.
 Not many British men’o’war have visited ‘Nam since the war.
 That’s not a typo, by the way (unlike the typos last week!).
 The Royal Navy sent some of our excellent Oberon class diesel-electric subs to operate close inshore off North Vietnam during the war, where they were able to monitor North Vietnamese radio communications and radar frequencies.

 US destroyers like the Maddox (DD-731) had been doing this vital work, but we all saw what happened after she was attacked in the Tonkin Gulf by three North Vietnamese P-4 class torpedo boats (T-333, T-336 and T-339) on August 2nd, 1964.
 (There was no attack on August 4th of course, but one attack was enough to start the war.)